eyhc1/MyUWClasses/README.md

 ## Use
 ### Directly use
-[Download the .jar file](https://github.com/eyhc1/ScheduleMyClasses/releases/download/UWScheduleExporter/ScheduleMyClasses-2.0.0.jar) from release to use the program directly.
+[Download the .jar file](https://github.com/eyhc1/ScheduleMyClasses/releases) from release to use the program directly.
+Due to log4j2 security issue, it is highly recommended to download release version 3 and up.
 ### Develop
 Clone this repository into your computer, then open command prompt and direct it to the folder where all the files are located.
 Then type `gradlew build` to build the project.
 If you are using an IDE such as Intellij, it might going to